What is a Cumulative Flow Diagram In Safe

 Reading A CFD – Explained:

 The good thing about CFD is that you can use it in any work methodology you follow.
-Let us consider that you use cumulative flow diagram SAFe, here is how you should read the graph:
+Let us consider that you use cumulative flow diagram SAFe; here is how you should read the graph:

 The Cumulative Flow Diagram SAFe denotes the number of tasks in every stage of your workflow.
 You can spot this information at any given period along the timeline of the process.
 In this graph, you can see tasks depicted along the vertical axis.
 You can read the process timeline on the horizontal axis.

 The bands with different colors denote the appropriate stages of the workflow.
 From the bands, you can know the number of tasks in every stage of the process.
-You should read either sideways or in an upward direction in proportion to the number of tasks in a given stage.
+You should read sideways or upward in proportion to the number of tasks in a given stage.
 When you read the top line of each brand, you can know the point at which each task reaches the appropriate stage of your Kanban board.
 You can also know when they leave from the bottom line.
 As a Project Manager, you will be interested in maintaining a steady workflow.
 In this case, the distance between these two lines should be consistent.

 Common Patterns In CFD:

 When you look at the cumulative flow diagram Scaled Agile, you should check whether the pattern of the chart shows an upward trend.
 Also, it is better to ensure that the bands stay very close in width.
 When you find this pattern, it means that your team is delivering work at a stable pace.
 As against this rule, the done band should widen over time.
 When you see this pattern, it is an indication that your team has delivered more items.
 However, all projects do not move forward in the same way.
 So, there are chances that you might not be able to achieve an upward slope.
 When this happens, it is an indication that there are issues within your workstream.
 Even, you can judge issues in the flow with the width of the bands.
-When you show these indications, you can take corrective actions.
-Some of the common trends you can come across in the Scaled Agile Framework cumulative flow diagram:

-Flat Slope:
+1. Flat Slope:

-When you see that the cumulative flow diagram shows a flat slope, it is an indication that no work has been done.
+When you see that the cumulative flow diagram shows a flat slope, it indicates that no work has been done.
 You need not think this pattern to be alarming.
 The reason is that it can show up when your team has no workdays and during holidays.
 But, if these are not reasons, you will have to do a closer look at why nothing has been done.
 Is any team member missing or is there an issue with production servers?
 Finding answers to these questions and rectifying the issue will help you take out your team from a flat slope.

-Widening Bands:
+2. Widening Bands:

-“To do” band wider than “Done” Band:
+3. “To do” band wider than “Done” Band:

-Narrowing Bands:
+4. Narrowing Bands:

-Use CFD In SAFe for Flow Load Metric:
+5. Use CFD In SAFe for Flow Load Metric:

 This tool will help you visualize the flow load of work over a specific time.
 You can get to know the flow of work in a given state with the help of CFD recommends SAFe.
 It will also help you know the rate at which items are brought into the work queue.
 This is denoted with the arrival curve in the image below.
 You can also know the rate at which they are completed, which you can get from the departure curve.
-At any given point, the flow load is the distance vertically between the curve at the specific point:
+At any given point, the flow load is the vertical distance between the curve at the specific point.

 Conclusion: